fielddaylab/lakeland/README.md

 <a name="Tutorials"/>

 #### Tutorials
 There are 26 begins and 26 ends.
-In the constants for the feature extractor, these tutorials are assigned indices alphabetically:
+In the constants for the feature extractor, these tutorials are assigned indices alphabetically.
+Tutorials may happen in any order, but the tutorials with descriptions tutorial 1-6 must be completed in order, and are considered "tutorial mode".
+Players cannot achieve a sustainable farm without completing all 6.

 | Index | Name | Description |
 | --- | --- | --- |